jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 **Gel wraps** (optional, but I’m a big fan).
 These are wraps that are more like gloves with gel padding on the knuckles and a single velcro support around the wrist.
 Optional to have.
 I enjoy them though.

 **Mouthpiece.** I recommend spending the money and getting a custom mouthguard.
 Your dentist can do it or order one from [The Mouthpiece Guy](https://www.mouthpieceguy.com/).
 This isn’t an affiliate link.
 I just think it’s a great product.
 Much better than what you’ll find on amazon looking up “boxing mouthpieces”.
-But if his prices are too high, there are a variety of mouth guards on Amazon or at any sporting goods store that will do the job,
+But if his prices are too high, there are a variety of mouthguards on Amazon or at any sporting goods store that will do the job,

 **Boxing shoes.** Wrestling shoes work just as well, but you’ll eventually want to get shoes specifically designed for boxing.
 If you’re curious, this article goes over [the difference between boxing and wrestling shoes](https://www.livestrong.com/article/153371-what-is-the-difference-between-boxing-shoes-wrestling-shoes/){: target="_blank" rel="noopener noreferrer"}, but you eventually need to get a pair specific to boxing.